odoo/documentation/legal/terms/enterprise.rst

 channel (typically Odoo SA's upgrade service website), in order to convert a database of the Software from one Covered Version of the Software to a more recent Covered Version (the "Target Version").

-Upgrade requests must include a complete backup copy of the Customer's database and the associated data (typically obtained from the Backup menu of the Software).
+For the Cloud Platform, upgrade requests are submitted directly from the control panel of the Cloud Platform, and do not require any data upload.
+For Self-Hosting, upgrade requests must include a complete backup copy of the Customer's database and the associated data (typically obtained from the Backup menu of the Software).
 Where necessary for data security or regulation reasons, the Upgrade Service includes an optional tool to anonymize identifiable data inside a database before submitting the upgrade request, and a tool to restore